OrderX8/Unity-Tool-Board/README.md

 }
 ```

-5. Open up your Unity Editor of your game and done!
+5. Open up the Unity Editor of your game and done!

 ## Contribution